 Jack London State Historic Park is a memorial to writer and adventurer Jack London, who made his home at the site from 1905 until his death in 1916.
 The park contains the cottage residence where he wrote.
 After Londonís death, his wife, Charmian, continued to live in the cottage until her death in 1955.
 "The House of Happy Walls," which Mrs. London built after Jack's death, now houses a museum.

+The Cottage has been restored.
 A usable restroom may permit front transfers.
 Assistance may be needed on the path of travel from the parking area to the cottage entry.